openwebf/rfc/doc/life_of_a_feature.md

 ## From a issue

 All new features are start from a new issue.
-This issue can be issued by any person in kraken repo, or some hardcore problems which everyone are facing.
+This issue can be issued by any person in WebF repo, or some hardcore problems which everyone are facing.

 ## Proposal

-If a member of kraken team are interested in one issue.
+If a member of WebF team are interested in one issue.
 He/She can submit a proposal to solve this problem.

 The doctype of proposal should follow the [GitHub flavored Markdown format](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) rules and fileType should ended with `.md`.